 Getting Started with Mobile Web Design

-But that’s just my personal method.
-I’d love to hear how you have incorporated new tools and resources into your own workflow in the comments below.
-And of course if you have any must read articles I didn’t mention in the post above, please be sure to share them with us so we can grow and learn together as a community
+Time to try out some new tools, eh?
+I’d love to hear how you’ve incorporated new tools and resources into your workflow in the comments below.
+And if you have any must-read articles I didn’t mention in the post above, please be sure to share them with us so we can grow and learn together as a community 🙂

 Image Credit: iPad Stencil for Omnigraffle